ccverak/carloscastellanos.dev/content/posts/2019-10-02-my-testing-practices.md

 ### And here's why

 Before going into details let's first analyze how are the modfication patterns for test files.
-In my experience it's very common that once the tests are written, it's very likely that future modifications are made in very few specific places in a file, isn't it better if you don't have to read or refactor unrelated tests or setups of the file to do your change?
+In my experience it's very common that once the tests are written, it's very likely that future modifications are made in very few specific places in a file, isn't it better if you don't have to read or refactor unrelated tests or setups in a file just to do your change?
 Do you agree?
 That's why:

 - I like `verbosity` in tests because tests are documentation, the more context the better for the reader.